Johnson vows 'long overdue' revamp of UK's post-Brexit economy - RFI

 The government blames the acute labour shortages afflicting the UK economy not on its hardline approach to Brexit but on the coronavirus pandemic.

-But the supply crisis risks undermining themes that Johnson is set to emphasise in his conference speech, including "levelling up" economic growth and "Global Britain" after the EU divorce.
+But the supply crisis risks undermining themes that Johnson is set to emphasise in his conference speech, including levelling up economic growth across the UK and "Global Britain" after the EU divorce.

 He is also expected to talk up Britain's action on climate change and the need for global coordination, ahead of convening the two-week COP26 climate summit in Scotland from October 31.